 “In his expression, Kristek balances on a delicate point where various styles and expressional resources combine.
 One of his life-long symbols – the piano standing upright on one leg on the apex of his studio's roof in the Czech Republic – is also one such.”
 (1)

-This artwork was unveiled in 1994 by the writer Jaromír Tomeček (1906–1997), and then according to the title of this work of art he called the entire neighbouring area of the Thaya Kristek Valley of the Divine Ephemerality of Tone.(2)
+This artwork, Divine Ephemerality of Tone, was unveiled in 1994 by the writer Jaromír Tomeček (1906–1997), and then according to the title of this work of art he called the entire neighbouring area of the Thaya Kristek Valley of the Divine Ephemerality of Tone.(2)

 It was in this area that the concept of Kristek Thaya Glyptotheque matured, and here plans were drawn up for other projects or events, and from here the artist's other work flowed.
 He represented the combination of muses not only in the happenings, but also in the assemblage Apotheosis of the Human Brain (2010).
 Here we can find reference to theatre, literature, ballet and nails and the crown of thorns.
 The brain can create the deepest works of art as well as the most excruciatingly painful items.